 “The rewards are infinite. … When you transcend, when you meditate, it allows the heart and the mind to balance.
 When they’re balanced is when you are really healthy.
 You are happy – you’re happy mentally and happy emotionally, and happy spiritually.” — read further

 In love with each other, with the world, and with the practice of Transcendental Meditation, Ewan Gilmour (originally from Scotland) and Cristina Ballesteros (from Spain) are two wonderful teachers with a lot to give. —

-Second, seasoned TM practitioners – who have already meditated daily for years – add their personal perspective.
-It is often a long-term view which evaluates the impact of meditation on a life’s total trajectory.
+Second, seasoned meditation practitioners – who have already meditated daily for years – add their personal perspectives.
+It is often a long-term view that evaluates the impact of meditation on a life’s total trajectory.

 Finally, meditation teachers assess their experience and give valuable tips for sustaining effortless training.